What to Do in Greymouth, the Largest Town on the West Coast

 2. Cycle the West Coast Wilderness Trail

 Greymouth marks the beginning of the 2-4 day West Coast Wilderness Trail.
-This 120km bike trail to Ross takes old miners’ trails through rainforest, past glacial rivers, lakes, wetlands and along the Tasman Sea.
+This 120km (75-mile) bike trail to Ross takes old miners’ trails through rainforest, past glacial rivers, lakes, wetlands and along the Tasman Sea.
 Stop along the way in quaint West Coast villages like Kumara, Lake Kaniere and Hokitika.
 The trail is mostly off-road and starts from the centre of Greymouth with plenty of bike hire and shuttle options for the one-way trip.
+Learn more in our guide to Mountain Biking on the West Coast.

 Location: The trail starts on the Floodwall opposite the i-SITE